 Dr. Ferebee- Johns is the program administrator for the Chesapeake Public Schools department of Adult and Continuing Education and the General Educational Development (GED) program.
-Dr. Ferebee- Johns is confident that the GED program provides GED participants the opportunity to improve their lives personally and professionally.
+My interview with Dr. Ferebee-Johns did not go as planned.
+She answered the interview questions and emailed them to me.
+Reviewing her responses to my questions, Dr. Ferebee- Johns is confident that the GED program provides GED participants the opportunity to improve their lives personally and professionally.
 Furthermore, she states that with the current partnerships and ongoing collaborations with the local Workforce Development Board and area agencies the GED recipient will have access to additional resources to enhance their quality of life (F. Ferebee-Johns, personal communication, April 4, 2017).